-- You can use the 3.5mm jack to connect stereo speakers or a headset in order to hear the tones for pointing.
-As the signal strength increases, the tone pitch will get higher and faster. - 2.
-You can also use the 3.5mm jack to connect a 3.5mm stereo plug that has two bare wires exposed.
-Touching the two exposed wires with voltmeter leads will give voltage readings from 2.5V to 3.2V as you are pointing.
-The higher the voltage the better the antenna is pointed.
+- 1. You can use the 3.5mm jack to connect stereo speakers or a headset in order to hear the tones for pointing.
+As the signal strength increases, the tone pitch will get higher and faster. - You can also use the 3.5mm jack to connect a 3.5mm stereo plug that has two bare wires exposed.
+Touching the two exposed wires with voltmeter leads you can see the voltage readings from 2.5V to 3.2V as you are pointing.
+The higher the voltage the better the UNIT is pointed.
 A voltage reading of approximately 2.9V equates to a good signal level of 50dB.